 - 5.1.
 Your obligation to pay fees and the consequences of non-payment are detailed in the Conditions of Registration. - 5.2.
-Our acceptance of third-party funding (e.g., grants) depends on you meeting the funding body's eligibility requirements.
-You can register for study before your SAAS eligibility is confirmed, however continued registration on your module or qualification is conditional on SAAS approving your Part-Time Fee Grant.
-We will cancel your registration if you do not have your funding in place by a deadline notified to you in advance. - 5.3.
 For sponsorships, a signed sponsorship agreement must be submitted as a promise to pay.
 We accept this agreement as confirmation of payment.
-If the sponsorship agreement is not honoured, we may cancel your registration and recover any fees due. - 5.4.
+If the sponsorship agreement is not honoured, we may cancel your registration and recover any fees due.

+- 5.3.
 OUSBA: You may be able to pay your fees using a loan from The Open University Student Budget Account Ltd (OUSBA).
 If you choose to pay this way, OUSBA pays your fees to The Open University on your behalf, and you repay OUSBA either in a single sum or in monthly instalments.
-For more details, visit the OUSBA website. - 5.5.
-If payment or an agreed payment method is withdrawn or insufficient, we may cancel your registration and recover any fees as detailed in the Student Debt Policy. - 5.6.
-If you owe us tuition fees, you may be prevented from registering for future study unless you can pay in advance or secure an accepted payment method.
+For more details, visit the OUSBA website. - 5.4.
+If payment or an agreed payment method is withdrawn or insufficient, we may cancel your registration and recover fees as detailed in the Student Debt Policy. - 5.5.
+If you owe tuition fees, you may be prevented from registering for future study unless you can pay in advance or secure an accepted payment method. - 5.6.

-5.7.
 If you need to repeat a module, you must register again and pay the full fee.
 You will pay the fee in place at the time you repeat the module.